Estimated reading time: 20 minutes

 I created this document because quite a bit was happening in our lives at home.

-If you’ve read the blog, you know we’ve been through so much the past couple of years with family.
+If you’ve read the blog, you know we’ve been through a lot over the past couple of years with our family.

 Our attention has been so focused on dealing with death and healthcare that we are falling behind.

-It always seemed we were wasting time looking through our bills online to see if they were paid.
+It always seemed that we were wasting time looking through our bills online to see if they had been paid.

 The most logical thing for us to do was create a bill payment schedule that we keep in our budget binder for easy access.